rustlecho/Connect-Four-Board-Game/README.md

+## Copyright and Authorship:
+Author: Russell

+1. This repository, including all its contents, is protected by copyright laws.
+If you wish to use, modify, or distribute any part of this repository, please contact [Russell] at [rcho002@e.ntu.edu.sg] for more details.
+2. For potential collaboration, please contact the author as well.

 ## Connect Four Game
 Connect4 or Connect Four is a game in which the players choose a color and then take turns dropping colored tokens into a six-row, seven-column vertically suspended grid.
 The pieces fall straight down,occupying the lowest available space within the column.
 The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own tokens.
 Players choose a color (Player 1 or Player 2), and take turn dropping their colored chips from the top row down a column.
 The first player to get four chips in a row (vertical, horizontal, or diagonal) wins!